 Since I want to understand the whole picture of your health, I also ask about your appetite, energy, mood, sleep, movement, how you feel in your body, and more.

 I explain my approach and philosophy and together we develop an initial treatment plan for you.

 Follow up visits strategically build upon this initial session as I support you through the changes required to restore the health you envision for yourself.

 Yes, I do!
-I love offering telehealth visits because it allows me to reach you even when we are in different places.
+As a naturopathic doctor I love offering telehealth visits because it allows me to reach you even when we are in different places.

 Subscribe to Dr. Jill’s newsletter and get simple, up to date, health and nutrition tips to help you take back your health.

 for what only appears in the roots.